Madame Gu: Design

 The length of the yacht is 99 m and the beam is 13.60 m.
 The draught of Madame Gu is 4.60 m.
 The hull material is steel, while the superstructure is made out of aluminum with teak laid decks.
 The yacht is Lloyd's registered, issued by the Cayman Islands.

 Engine

-The main engines are four MTU 20V 4000 M73 with a power of 4.828 hp each.
-The Madame Gu can reach a maximum speed of 24 kn.
+The main engines are two MTU 20V 4000 M73 with a power of 4.828 hp each.
+Madame Gu can reach a maximum speed of 24 kn.

 Prizes

 At the World Superyachts Award gala in Amsterdam she won the award for best Displacement Motor Yacht of 2,000GT and above.
 She was also presented with prize of Superyacht of the Year 2014.